 Is the Mirror Fitness worth It?

 Smart fitness mirrors can be a sensible investment for your home gym.
-These compact machines generally aren't cheap, but they're loaded with features and technology to take your workouts to the next level.
+These compact fitness machines generally aren't cheap, but they're loaded with features and technology to take your workouts to the next level.

 If you're short on space or pressed for time (or both), a smart fitness mirror is a convenient solution.
 We've reviewed popular brand names, including Mirror home gym and Tonal home gym, along with several other exciting options.